fneema/Neural-Network/README.md

 # Neural-Network
-In this file, we have a jupiter notebook with shows how a multilayer perceptron is implemented from scratch using pytorch.
-We used pytorch data.
+In the  jupiter notebook we  show how a multi-layer perceptron is implemented from scratch using pytorch.
+We used MNIST data.